courseworks/AP1400-2-HW4/README.md

 	```

 - **Operator=**
-Exactly like the previous section we can have operator= for `SharedPtr`s. again the code bellow should run without any errors.
+Exactly like the previous section we can have operator= for `SharedPtr`s. again the code below should run without any errors.

 	```cpp
 	SharedPtr<int> ptr1{new int{10}};